rblades/dhworkbook_master/docs/module-1/Exercises.md

 You now have a virtual computer that you can use for the next month.

-Whenever you come back to the DH Box, you can now click 'login' on your personal dh computer and your work will be there waiting for you.
+Whenever you come back to the DH Box, you can now click 'login' on your personal DH computer and your work will be there waiting for you.
 Once you've logged in, the site will reload to the DH Box welcome screen, but your user name will show at the top right.

 4\.
-Click on your username, and there will be a new option, **Apps.** Click here to go into your dhbox.
+Click on your username, and there will be a new option, **Apps.** Click here to go into your DH Box.

 Inside the DH Box, you can click on:

 + **Home:** tells you how many days until your DH Box expires.
 Keep an eye on this, as you'll want to get your materials out of DH Box before that happens.
-+ **File Manager:** allows you to view all of your files, as well as uploading/downloading materials from dhbox to your local computer.
++ **File Manager:** allows you to view all of your files, as well as uploading/downloading materials from DH Box to your local computer.
 + **Command Line:** allows you to interact with the computer at the terminal prompt or command line - this is where you type in commands to your machine.
 + **R Studio:** is an environment for doing statistical computing.
 + **Brackets:** is a text editor for web development.